Phileosopher/commonplace/autos-repair.md

 - Reinstall an [open-source](legal-ip-floss.md) [operating system](computers-os.md) created by a developer community to run your vehicle.
 - Retrofit the vehicle's engine to a non-computerized system.

+Watch for overheating.

+- If the temperature gauge ever ticks upward, you risk melting pistons or the gasket.
-To dramatically improve the life of your car by avoiding overheating, install an oil cooler.
+- To dramatically improve the life of your car by avoiding overheating, install an oil cooler.